Brule Lake (Minnesota): Human use

+Recreation

+With the decline of logging in the area, human activity on Brule Lake became increasingly recreational.
+Lockport Lodge in Lutsen advertised seaplane charters to the lake for lake trout and walleye fishing as early as 1940.
 Brule Lake and much of the land around it gradually was brought under federal protection, and came to be incorporated into what is now the Boundary Waters Canoe Area.
 In 1964, the United States government passed the Wilderness Act, designating the BWCA a wilderness area under special conservation rules.
 Lakes such as Brule where motorboats had previously been used were given temporary variances for continued motor use.
 As a resort was located on Brule's shores, motorboats with a motor under 10 horsepower were permitted by law to continue to operate until 1994 or the resort closed.
-Since the resort closed, Brule Lake is open only to non-motorized craft.
+Since the resort closed, Brule Lake is open only to non-motorized craft, and is the largest non-motorized lake contained entirely within the BWCA.